Eigenvalues of Cayley graphs: Integral Cayley graphs

-In this subsection $D_{2n} = \langle a,b\left|a^n=b^2=1, b^{-1}ab=a^{-1}\right \rangle$ is the dihedral group of order $2n \ge 4$ and $S$ is a subset of $D_{2n}\setminus \{1\}$ with $S^{-1}=S$.
+In this section $D_{2n} = \langle a,b\left|a^n=b^2=1, b^{-1}ab=a^{-1}\right \rangle$ is the dihedral group of order $2n \ge 4$ and $S$ is a subset of $D_{2n}\setminus \{1\}$ with $S^{-1}=S$.
 The Cayley graph $\Cay(D_{2n},S)$ is called a \emph{dihedrant} in the literature, and its eigenvalues can be computed using Theorem \ref{BabaiS2} and the character table of $D_{2n}$ (see \cite[Section 7.5]{Krebs11} and \cite[Corollary 2.7]{HuangHL17}).
 Recently, Gao and Luo \cite{Gao10} gave a simpler way to compute the spectra of $\Cay(D_{2n},S)$ using a more general result (see Theorem \ref{thm:bi-Cay}) on eigenvalues of semi-Cayley (bi-Cayley) graphs on abelian groups.
-We present their result in the theorem and defer our discussion on bi-Cayley graphs to section \ref{subsec:eignCay}.
-Set $\la a \ra b = \{a^ib: 0\le i\le n-1\}$.
+We present their result in the theorem below but defer our discussion on bi-Cayley graphs to Section \ref{subsec:eignCay}.

-\begin{thm} \emph{(\cite[Theorem 4.3]{Gao10})} The following hold: \begin{itemize} \item[\rm (a)] if $S\cap \la a \ra b =\emptyset$, then the eigenvalues of $\Cay(D_{2n},S)$ are
+\begin{thm} \emph{(\cite[Theorem 4.3]{Gao10})} The following hold: \begin{itemize} \item[\rm (a)] if $S\cap b \la a \ra =\emptyset$, then the eigenvalues of $\Cay(D_{2n},S)$ are

-each with multiplicity $2$; \item[\rm (b)] if $S\cap \la a \ra b \ne\emptyset$, say $a^{i_0}b \in S$, then the eigenvalues of $\Cay(D_{2n},S)$ are
+each with multiplicity $2$; \item[\rm (b)] if $S\cap b \la a \ra \ne\emptyset$, say $a^{i_0}b \in S$, then the eigenvalues of $\Cay(D_{2n},S)$ are

 \end{itemize} \end{thm}

 Since $\left|\sum_{a^{i}b\in S}\omega_n^{(i_0-i)r}\right| = \left|\omega_n^{i_0r}\right|\left|\sum_{a^{i}b\in S}\omega_n^{-ir}\right| =\left|\sum_{a^{i}b\in S}\omega_n^{-ir}\right|$, Theorem \ref{Dneigen1} implies the following characterization of integral dihedrants.